-Governing bodies and advisory groups are key forums for dialoguing and influencing.
-The administrative decentralisation of the collaboration with multilateral organisations provides the UN missions and embassies with a large degree of flexibility in the dialogue on policy and technical questions with the organisation and with other partners on site.
+Governing and decision making bodies and advisory groups are key forums for dialoguing and influencing.
+The administrative decentralisation of the collaboration with multilateral organisations provides the UN missions, embassies and MFA Units with a large degree of flexibility in the dialogue on policy and technical questions with the organisation and with other partners on site.
 Participating in meetings in the governing bodies are essential for taking part in discussions and decisions on work programmes, the strategic direction, budgets, oversight, audit, anti-corruption efforts, evaluation, and results of the organisations' work.